-- The children’s play area inside the museum and the flight simulators are not available at the present time.
+- The children’s play area inside the museum and the flight simulators are now accessible.

-- Several of our button-operated interactive elements, including our touch-screen Enigma Machine have also been disabled and are labeled accordingly for visitors.
+- Several of our button-operated interactive elements, including our touch-screen Enigma Machine are now active once again!

 Our staff and volunteers continue to work hard to keep our visitors safe!